-Please contact the Group immediately when one of the qualifying events highlighted below occurs.
+Please contact the Association Employer immediately when one of the qualifying events highlighted below occurs.
 The continuation periods listed extend from the date of the qualifying event.

-Please note: Covered domestic partners and their children have the same rights to COBRA coverage as covered spouses and their children.
-Covered grandchildren also have the same rights to COBRA coverage as covered children.
+Note: Covered domestic partners and their children have the same rights to COBRA coverage as covered spouses and their children.

-- The Group must offer the subscriber and covered dependents an election to continue coverage for up to 18 consecutive months if their coverage is lost because of 1 of 2 qualifying events: - · The subscriber's work hours are reduced - The subscriber's employment terminates, except for discharge due to actions defined by the Group as gross misconduct
+- The Association Employer must offer the subscriber and covered dependents an election to continue coverage for up to 18 consecutive months if their coverage is lost because of 1 of 2 qualifying events: - The subscriber's work hours are reduced - The subscriber's employment terminates, except for discharge due to actions defined by the Association Employer as gross misconduct

-However, if one of the events listed above follows the covered employee's entitlement to Medicare by less than 18 months, the Group must offer the covered spouse and children an election to continue coverage for up to 36 months starting from the date of the Medicare entitlement.
+However, if one of the events listed above follows the covered employee's entitlement to Medicare by less than 18 months, the Association Employer must offer the covered spouse and children an election to continue coverage for up to 36 months starting from the date of the Medicare entitlement.
+This happens only if the event would have caused a similar dependent who was not on COBRA coverage to lose coverage under this plan.

 - COBRA coverage can be extended if a member who lost coverage due to a reduction in hours or termination of employment is determined to be disabled under Title II (OASDI) or Title XVI (SSI) of the Social Security Act at any time during the first 60 days of COBRA coverage.
-In such cases, all family members who elected COBRA may continue coverage for up to a total of 29 consecutive months from the date of the reduction in hours or termination. - The Group must offer the covered spouse or children an election to continue coverage for up to 36 consecutive months if their coverage is lost because of 1 of 4 qualifying events: - · The subscriber dies. - The subscriber and spouse legally separate or divorce. - The subscriber becomes entitled to Medicare. - · A child loses eligibility for dependent coverage.
+In such cases, all family members who elected COBRA may continue coverage for up to a total of 29 consecutive months from the date of the reduction in hours or termination. - The Association Employer must offer the covered spouse or children an election to continue coverage for up to 36 consecutive months if their coverage is lost because of 1 of 4 qualifying events: - The subscriber dies - The subscriber and spouse legally separate or divorce - The subscriber becomes entitled to Medicare - .
+A child loses eligibility for dependent coverage

 In addition, the occurrence of one of these events during the 18-month period described above can extend that period for a continuing dependent.
-This happens only if the event would have caused a similar dependent who was not on COBRA coverage to lose coverage under this plan.
-The extended period will end no later than 36 months from the date of the first qualifying event.
+However, extended COBRA coverage is available only when the event would have caused a similar dependent who was not on COBRA coverage to lose coverage under this plan.
+For example, if a subscriber not on COBRA coverage would be able to remain covered after enrolling in Medicare, then a subscriber's enrolling on Medicare while on COBRA coverage would not be a second qualifying event for dependents.